Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

     # Position-independent code is required for a shared library.
     module_env.Append(CCFLAGS=['-fPIC'])

-    # Don't inject Godot's dependencies into our shared library.
+    # Don't inject Pandemonium's dependencies into our shared library.
     module_env['LIBS'] = []

     # Define the shared library.
 By default, it would be built in the module's
     # folder, however it's better to output it into `bin` next to the
-    # Godot binary.
+    # Pandemonium binary.
     shared_lib = module_env.SharedLibrary(target='#bin/summator', source=sources)

     # Finally, notify the main build environment it now has our shared library
     # as a new dependency.

     # LIBPATH and LIBS need to be set on the real "env" (not the clone)
-    # to link the specified libraries to the Godot executable.
+    # to link the specified libraries to the Pandemonium executable.

     env.Append(LIBPATH=['#bin'])